-The workshop considers the nature of the future, and the extent to which strategy, planning and forecasting can be used at individual and organisational levels.
+The one-day workshop considers the nature of the future, and the extent to which strategy, planning and forecasting can be used at individual and organisational levels.
 It looks at futures strategies, visioning and the application of imagination which allow us to learn from the future.

 It is abundantly clear that accurately predicting and planning for an uncertain future are fraught with problems and no little amount of hubris.
 The causes of these difficulties have been summarised as volatility, uncertainty, complexity and ambiguity (VUCA).
 As a result of these failures planning has become something of a relative backwater from a practical and academic perspective.
 Indeed this crisis of confidence in planning was highlighted by Minzberg (1994) in The Rise and Fall of Strategic Planning.
 Moreover, the extent to which experts are able to predict events has been closely researched and found to be largely inaccurate (Tetlock, 2005; Tetlock and Gardner, 2015).